manticoresoftware/manticoresearch/manual/Node_info_and_management/Table_settings_and_status/SHOW_TABLE_STATUS.md

 * `mem_limit`: actual value of `rt_mem_limit` for the table.
 * `mem_limit_rate`: the rate at which the RAM chunk will be flushed as a disk chunk, e.g., if `rt_mem_limit` is 128M and the rate is 50%, a new disk chunk will be saved when the RAM chunk exceeds 64M.
 * `ram_bytes_retired`: represents the size of garbage in RAM chunks (e.g., deleted or replaced documents not yet permanently removed).
+* `max_stack_need`: stack space we need to calculate most complex from the stored percolate queries.
+That is dynamic value, depends on build details as compiler, optimization, hardware, etc.
+* `average_stack_base`: stack space which is usually occupied on start of calculation of percolate query.
+* `desired_thread_stack`: sum of above values, rounded up to 128 bytes edge.
+If this value is greater than `thread_stack`, you may not execute `call pq` over this table, as some stored queries will fail.
+Default `thread_stack` value is 1M (which is 1048576); other values should be configured.
-* `tid` and `tid_saved`: represent the state of saving the table (real-time or percolate only). `tid` increases with each change (transaction). `tid_saved` shows the max `tid` of the state saved in a RAM chunk in `<table>.ram` file.
+* `tid` and `tid_saved`: represent the state of saving the table. `tid` increases with each change (transaction). `tid_saved` shows the max `tid` of the state saved in a RAM chunk in `<table>.ram` file.
 When the numbers differ, some changes exist only in RAM and are also backed by binlog (if enabled).
 Performing `FLUSH TABLE` or scheduling periodic flushing saves these changes.
 After flushing, the binlog is cleared, and `tid_saved` represents the new actual state.
-* `query_time_*`: query execution time statistics for the last 1 minute, 5 minutes, 15 minutes, and total since server start; data is encapsulated as a JSON object, including the number of queries and min, max, avg, 95, and 99 percentile values.
+* `query_time_*`, `exact_query_time_*`: query execution time statistics for the last 1 minute, 5 minutes, 15 minutes, and total since server start; data is encapsulated as a JSON object, including the number of queries and min, max, avg, 95, and 99 percentile values.
 * `found_rows_*`: statistics of rows found by queries; provided for the last 1 minute, 5 minutes, 15 minutes, and total since server start; data is encapsulated as a JSON object, including the number of queries and min, max, avg, 95, and 99 percentile values.

 <!-- intro -->